From the Archives: Safety of Lives at Sea and Australia’s Responses to Asylum Seeker Boats

 “[The] Australian Maritime Saftey Authority (AMSA) was in touch with this boat since late Tuesday and was still in touch 36 hours later, when a plane flew over the boat only two hours before it was discovered capsized,” said Ian Rintoul, spokesperson for the Refugee Action Coalition.
 “It is absurd for AMSA authorities to simply advise an asylum boat in distress to turn back to Indonesia.
 AMSA has far greater capacity and resources to provide rescue support than Indonesia.
 Australia can have planes over Indonesian waters far quicker than Indonesia can mobilise patrol boats.”

 But this is not the first time that a more concerned response by Australian agencies could have saved the lives of asylum seekers at sea.
-The following is from the Select Committee on a Certain Maritime Incident, 22nd May 2002 into the sinking of Suspected Illegal Entry Vessel (SIEV) X, emphasis added:
+The following is from the into the sinking of Suspected Illegal Entry Vessel (SIEV) X, emphasis added:

 Rear Admiral Bonser: What Search and Rescue then implemented you would have to ask them but, as far as Coastwatch are concerned, we were still conducting all of the surveillance that we had had in place which was specifically dedicated to finding just those boats.